thunderseethe/thunderseethe.github.io/content/posts/lsp-base.md

 We borrow a tried and true algorithm from salsa: the [red-green algorithm](https://salsa-rs.github.io/salsa/reference/algorithm.html).

 The red-green algorithm conceptually associates each query with a color: red or green.
-When a query is green we're safe to reuse it's cached value.
+When a query is green we're safe to reuse its cached value.
-When a query is red, we need to reexecute it and update it's cache.
+When a query is red, we need to reexecute it and update its cache.
 In practice, we represent color by tracking the revision of a query.

 {{< notice note >}}